 As new drone programs develop, we usually recommend starting small.
-Budgets are tight and administrators who approved the purchase will quickly want to see tangible ROI.
+Budgets are tight, and administrators who approve the purchase will quickly want to see tangible ROI.

-A small, relatively inexpensive drone like the BRINC LEMUR S, DJI Mavic 2 Enterprise Advanced or an Autel EVO II Enterprise allows an agency to prove the value and quickly establish use-cases.
+A small, relatively inexpensive drone like the DJI Mavic 3 Enterprise Series or an Autel EVO II V3 640T allows an agency to prove its value and quickly establish use cases.
 These realized “wins” establish a foundation of interdepartmental trust and build the case for a larger drone program that includes additional training and pilots.

 Another method unique to UVT is our equipment leasing program.
 Our goal is to provide another avenue to navigate the public procurement processes.
 Leasing allows you to spread out the cost of a drone over two budget cycles and establish the program as a line item in the budget.
 This helps set expectations, outline the steps forward, and alleviate the pain of using outdated and incongruent fleets.

 We’re UVT, and for nearly the last decade, this is what we do.
 We have helped over 2,400 agencies nationwide establish, implement, and maintain mission-critical drone fleets.
 That starts by instilling in your agency an intimate understanding of the US drone market, its regulations, and data security best practices, so you can pick the solutions you need, when you need them.